FAQ

 What is international labour leasing?

-International temporary employment or labour leasing from abroad is the temporary assignment of employees from one country to work in another country.
-This practice is a response to a labour shortage or the need for certain skills in another country.
+International temporary employment or labour leasing from abroad refers to the temporary posting of employees from one country to work in another country.
+This practice is a response to labour shortages or the need for certain qualifications in the destination country.
 Read more >>>

 What are the advantages of hiring out employees from abroad?